Artist

 • Publishing and writer lanes are shown separately where available: publisher $2.4M-$8.4M/year; writer $1.8M-$7.2M/year.

-• This page is supported by 2 tracked top songs: Like a Prayer, Vogue.
+• 2 top songs anchor this estimate: Like a Prayer, Vogue.

 • Ownership fields include master context, publishing context, catalog-sale status.